iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/run-experiments.md

 ### Submit a new experiment

 Once you have added credentials, navigate to the project and select the Git commit from which you want to iterate.
-Click the button at the top shaped like a flask to open the form to run an experiment.
+Click the `Run` button at the top to open the form to run an experiment.

 At the top of the form, configure the cloud instance (including the region, size, GPU, HDD, timeout, and whether to use a spot instance).
 Under the